sidulova/miccaibridge/submission.md

     <li><strong>Empirical Quality (for empirical papers):</strong> Does the work measure or validate new or existing concepts in a robust and rigorous way?</li>
   </ol><br>

-  All reviews will follow a <strong>double-blind process</strong>.<br>
-  Please ensure your submission does not include identifying details such as author names, affiliations, or references to unpublished or self-citing work.<br>
+  All reviews will follow a <strong>double-blind process</strong>.
+Please ensure your submission does not include identifying details such as author names, affiliations, or references to unpublished or self-citing work.
 Please use the official <strong>Springer Conference format</strong>.
 Word and LaTeX templates will be provided [here].<br><br>

   <h4> Important Dates (Anywhere on Earth)</h4>
   <ul>